Our top picks for interstate movers

 How far in advance should I book movers?

-It’s best to book interstate movers at least six to eight weeks in advance.
+It’s best to book movers at least six to eight weeks in advance.
 This gives you more flexibility in scheduling and helps you secure better pricing, especially during peak moving seasons.

 Do interstate movers offer binding estimates?